danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [zaquestion/lab](https://github.com/zaquestion/lab) - Lab wraps Git or Hub, making it simple to clone, fork, and interact with repositories on GitLab
 - [PurpleBooth/a-good-readme-template](https://github.com/PurpleBooth/a-good-readme-template) - A template to make good README.md
 - [tsoding/snitch](https://github.com/tsoding/snitch) - Language agnostic tool that collects TODOs in the source code and reports them as Issues
 - [nerdypepper/eva](https://github.com/nerdypepper/eva) - a calculator REPL, similar to bc(1)